 13 – Jazz great, Chet Baker dies.

-16 – Communist President Najibullah thanks Soviet troops in Kabul who are preparing to leave Afghanistan.
+16 – Communist President Najibullah thanks Soviet troops in Kabul who are beginning their withdrawal from Afghanistan.

 18 – Sikh militants give up their siege of the Golden Temple at Amritsar after ten days.